drewfer/gamin/README.md

 ## Framewerk

-This is represents the skill roll ranges for the Framewerk RPG system (v2).
+This represents the skill roll ranges for the Framewerk RPG system (v2).
 ![Framewerk Plot](fw.png)